 A Journey Back to Wholeness

 Katherine is a Canadian wildlife artist whose tropical-inspired paintings invite a deep, meditative connection to the natural world.
 Working primarily with oils on canvas, she draws on the bold, sun-soaked colours of her childhood along the Pacific coast in Lima, Peru.
-Her vibrant palette and layered compositions explore the magic of presence, the joy of daily connection to nature, and the possibilities that emerge when imagination and wild beauty intertwine.
+Her vibrant palette and layered compositions explore the magic of presence, the joy of daily connection to nature, and the possibilities that emerge when imagination and the beauty of wildlife intertwine.

 Beyond the studio